 Synopsis: The third film in the Quatermass series is an interesting take on religious myths and science fiction, and starts off with a discovery of ape-like human skeletons at a subway excavation site.
 When scientists further discover a missile-like metal shape, the armed forces are called in.
 Professor Bernard Quatermass (Andrew Keir) and an assistant scientist, Barbara (Barbara Shelley) do some digging of their own — in the research archives.
 This leads them to the Westminster Abbey archives and a short scene with the Abbey Librarian.

 Role Call: Noel Howlett as Abbey Librarian—Information Provider (male)

 Details: Dir.
 Milos Forman.
 Perf.
 James Cagney, Mandy Patinkin, Elizabeth McGovern, Mary Steenburgen, Howard E. Rollins, Jr. Paramount, 1981.
 Based on the novel by E. L. Doctorow.

 Synopsis: Several family storylines connect in 1910s New York.
-African-American piano player Coalhouse Walker, Jr. (Howard E. Rollins, Jr.) takes justice into his own hands after white men assault him and his new car.
-After Walker, Jr. and his friends overtake the J. P. Morgan Library, the white male curator argues with the police and threatens to go to the President.
+Piano player Coalhouse Walker, Jr. (Howard E. Rollins, Jr.) takes justice into his own hands after men assault him and his new car.
+After Walker, Jr. and his friends overtake the J. P. Morgan Library, the curator argues with the police and threatens to go to the President.